 The Lifeline website provides online crisis support chat from 8pm to midnight, 7 days per week.
 The website also presents information and factsheets, real stories and self-help tools.
 Available information covers a wide range of topics including prevention, depression, domestic and family violence and avenues for getting help.

-LIFE is a world-class suicide and self-harm prevention resource.
-Dedicated to providing the best available resources to guide activities aimed at reducing the rate of suicide in Australia, their website is designed for people across the community who are involved in suicide and self-harm prevention activities.
+Life in Mind is a national suicide and self-harm prevention resource.
+Dedicated to providing the best available resources to guide activities aimed at reducing the rate of suicide in Australia.

 Reachout.com is a youth focused website providing help, information and support.
 The website has been created in collaboration with young people and experts, to ensure than the information is evidence based and relevant.

 As RAMHP coordinators are embedded in their communities, they are uniquely placed to work in partnership with a range of local agencies to facilitate better mental health outcomes.
 Visit the RAMHP website to find your nearest RAMHP Coordinator.

 SANE Australia is a national charity working for a better life for people affected by mental illness – through campaigning, education and research.
 SANE's website provides factsheets, publications and videos regarding mental illness, treatments and support, for people living with a mental illness, carers, professionals and students.
 The organisation also provides an online helpline for more specific information and referral to support agencies.